Alicante: Sport

-Alicante had two football teams, but now has only one, Hércules CF, which currently competes in the Second Division B - Group 3.
-The other team, Alicante CF, which played in the Third Division was dissolved in 2014 due to economic problems.
-Hércules CF is well known as it played in La Liga (the Spanish Premier Division) during the 1996/1997 season and again in 2010/2011 and has had many famous players such as David Trezeguet, Royston Drenthe and Nelson Valdez.
-Hércules is also known for its victory over Barcelona in 1997 which led to Real Madrid winning the league.
+For the 2023/24 season Alicante has two football clubs in the top 4 levels of Spanish football; Hércules CF and CF Intercity.
+For the 2023/24 season Hércules compete in Segunda Federación, the 4th level and are well known as they played in La Liga (the Spanish Premier Division) during the 1996/1997 season and again in 2010/2011.
+They have had many famous players such as David Trezeguet, Royston Drenthe and Nelson Valdez.
+Hércules are also known for their victory over Barcelona in 1997 which led to Real Madrid winning the league.
 Home games are played at the 30,000-capacity José Rico Pérez Stadium.

+The city's other club, Alicante CF, who played in the Third Division, was dissolved in 2014 due to economic problems.
+They were replaced the same year by newly formed club CFI Alicante.

 Basketball club (HLA Alicante) Lucentum Alicante participates in the Spanish basketball league.
 It plays in the Centro de Tecnificación de Alicante.

 Alicante serves as headquarters and the starting point of the Volvo Ocean Race, a yacht race around the world.
-The latest race sailed in October 2017.
+The latest race sailed in January 2023.